defndaines/eiga/README.md

 I finally decided to decommission that site, I made a backup of the data.

 This repository preserves that data, but also acts as the root for projects which utilize that data in one form or another.
+It’s really all playing with different frameworks, half of which have been abandoned by their maintainers long ago.

 ## SQL